saboor-shawkat/termux-commands-list/README.md

-# Termux Command Reference
+# Termux Commands List

-Welcome to the Termux Command Reference!
-This document provides a comprehensive list of commands categorized by their functionality to help you efficiently manage and use Termux.
+Welcome to the Termux Commands List.This Document Provides A Comprehensive List Of Termux Commands Categorized By Their Functionality To Help You Efficiently Manage And Use Termux.
+These Commands Can Also Be Find At My Website [Termux Tools](https://termuxtools.com)

 ## Table of Contents